krishaamer/green-filter-research/research/introduction.md

 />
 ```

+Consumer lifestyle contributes to environmental destruction.
+According to Ellen MacArthur Foundation, Material Economics (2019)’s models show 45% of CO2 equivalent emissions come from our daily shopping, produced by companies that make the products we consume.
 A large scale study by Anthony Leiserowitz et al. (2022) on Meta’s Facebook (n = 108946) reported people in Spain (65%), Sweden (61%), and Taiwan (60%) believe **“climate change is mostly caused by human activities”**.
-An even larger survey (n = 1.2 million) by the United Nations across 50 countries, distributed through mobile game ads, showed the majority of people agreeing climate change is an **“emergency”** UNDP (2021). (**eyangeorgievGenStatisticsWhat2023?**) reports only 30% of people in the Gen-Z age group believe technology can solve all problems.
+An even larger survey (n = 1.2 million) by the United Nations across 50 countries, distributed through mobile game ads, showed the majority of people agreeing climate change is an **“emergency”** UNDP (2021).
+While people express eco-conscious ideas, it’s non-trivial to practice sustainability in daily life. (**eyangeorgievGenStatisticsWhat2023?**) reports only 30% of people in the Gen-Z age group believe technology can solve all problems.

 | Age     | Percent |
 |---------|---------|